top of page

 I have broad professional experience as I have worked in education, as a legal professional and now as a Therapist.
 I identify as a multicultural, able-bodied, cis-gendered man and am also a cancer survivor.

-Melissa Filion, BA
+Melissa Filion, LMHCA

 Melissa Filion